JohnScience/optionally_const/optionally_const/README.md

 // Clone, Copy, and PartialEq derives on the enum are required for the derive macro to work.
 #[derive(FieldlessEnumConstType, Debug, Clone, Copy, PartialEq)]
 #[const_type(
-    // You can use any outer attributes you want here.
-    // They will be placed verbatim on the generated type.
+    // Clone, Copy, and PartialEq derives on the const type are required for the derive macro to work too
-    #[derive(Clone, Copy)]
+    #[derive(Clone, Copy, PartialEq)]
     ConstTypeName
 )]
 enum FieldlessEnum {